hikeventures/hikeventures.github.io/_posts/performance/2016-10-31-best-screen-protector-sony.markdown

 layout: post
 ---

-Recently, I was looking for a new screen protector for my Sony A7III (could be also used on the new Sony A9) camera and here is a <a href="#table">list</a> of the best screen protectors I found online.
+Recently, I was looking for a new screen protector for my Sony A7III (could be also used on the new Sony A9) camera and here is a <a rel="nofollow" href="#table">list</a> of the best screen protectors I found online.

 I think that it's a quite good idea to have a protective film on your screen since it's just nicer to watch your pictures on a screen which does not have any scratches but also helps a bit  to keep the value of your camera.